 Making Roasted Bell Pepper Sauce

-Start by cutting the bell peppers in two and removing the seeds, stem, and pulpy part on the inside.
+Start by cutting the bell peppers in two and removing the seeds, stem, and pulpy parts on the inside.
 Rub extra virgin olive oil inside and out.
 Coat each clove of garlic with olive oil too.
-Put the bell peppers with the garlic nestled inside, on a cookie sheet lined with parchment paper.
+Put the bell peppers with the garlic nestled inside on a cookie sheet lined with parchment paper.

 Put the peppers and garlic in a 400-degree oven for about 25 minutes.
 Check them after 20 minutes.
 Blackened edges are okay, and the bottoms might be black in places too.

 Let them cool, and then gently remove the skin.
 It will peel off easily after they’ve been roasted and cooled.

 Tip: Peel the bell pepper halves over a bowl or over the food processor bowl, so you don’t lose any juice.

 Put the peeled bell pepper halves in your food processor along with the other ingredients.

 Pulse the ingredients until they are smooth and creamy.
 Fold in any wayward ingredients along the edges and pulse again if necessary.

 Now that you have this yummy, healthy, gluten-free, vegan roasted bell pepper sauce, what do you do with it?